The Tautochrone of Huygens and Abel: From Constructive Geometry to Fractional Calculus: Concluding Remarks

 \subsection{Authors' Biography}

 {\bf Luis Roberto Evangelista} is Professor of Theoretical Physics at the PhD Preogram in Physics at the University of Maring\'a (UEM), Brazil.
-His research interest lie in complex fluids, complex systems, and history of physics, and include mathematical physics of liquid-crystals, diffusion problems, and adsorption-desorption phenomena. \\ His Orcid Number is 0000-0001-7202-1386 \\ \\ {\bf Francesco Mainardi} is Professor (Retired) of Mathematical Physics at the University of Bologna, Italy, renowned for his pioneering work in fractional calculus.
+His research interest lie in complex fluids, complex systems, and history of physics, and include mathematical physics of liquid-crystals, diffusion problems, and adsorption-desorption phenomena. \\ {\bf Francesco Mainardi} is Retired Professor of Mathematical Physics at the University of Bologna, Italy, renowned for his pioneering work in fractional calculus.
 His research focuses on fractional differential equations, viscoelasticity, and anomalous diffusion.
 He played a key role in promoting the Mittag-Leffler and Wright functions in applied contexts.
 Mainardi authored influential books, including Fractional Calculus and Waves in Linear Viscoelasticity.
-He remains an active voice in the field, shaping theory and applications across physics and engineering. \\ His Orcid Number is 0000-0003-4858-7309
+He remains an active voice in the field, shaping theory and applications across physics and engineering.

 \eject